NachtaktiverHalbaffe/Autonomous-Ape/src/sopias4_framework/doc/source/installation.md

   - If everything went successful, then on the icon on bottom left should appear "WSL" (or similar)

 To setup the environment, follow these steps:
-1. [Download & Install Visual Studio Code](https://code.visualstudio.com/docs/setup/windows) and the WSL extension inside of it
+1. [Download & Install Visual Studio Code](https://code.visualstudio.com/docs/setup/windows) <!--and the WSL extension inside of it -->
 2. Install WSL2:
       - Open Powershell (or Terminal) as administrator
       - Run command `wsl --install`.
 This installs a Ubuntu-Subsystem